Help / Tour

 Open page

-See the rhythms most associated with each origin (and click through to the tunes).
+See the rhythms most associated with each origin and click through to the matching tunes.

 Open page

-Start with a rhythm (reel/jig/etc.), then explore which keys are most common.
+Start with a rhythm such as reel or jig, then explore the keys most commonly associated with it.

 Open page

-Great for answering: “Which rhythms tend to be easy vs complex?”
+Great for exploring which rhythms tend to be simpler or more harmonically involved.

 Open page

-Start with a key, then drill into time signatures.
+Start with a key, then drill into time signatures and meters.

 Open page

-Start with a time signature (e.g., 6/8), then see common keys for that meter.
+Start with a time signature such as 6/8, then see which keys are most common for that meter.

 Open page

-Start from a key and see which rhythms show up most often.
+Start from a key and see which rhythms appear most often within it.

 Open page

-Start from difficulty band and explore the keys commonly found at that level.
+Start from a difficulty band and explore the keys commonly found at that level.

 Open page

-Start from a difficulty band and explore which meters are common there.
+Start from a difficulty band and explore which meters are most common there.

 Chord transition Sankey screenshot